 McCormick's business is conducted by its employees under the leadership of its CEO and under the oversight and direction of its Board of Directors for the purpose of enhancing the long-term value of McCormick for its stockholders.
 McCormick's management and the Board of Directors believe that the creation of long-term value requires McCormick to conduct its business honestly and ethically as well as in accordance with applicable laws.
 McCormick has a Business Ethics Policy, which was first adopted by the Board more than 30 years ago.
-The Policy is reviewed annually by management and the Audit Committee of the Board and is amended as circumstances warrant.
-The Policy is administered by McCormick's General Counsel under the oversight of the CEO and the Audit Committee.
+The Business Ethics Policy is reviewed annually by management and the Audit Committee of the Board and is amended as circumstances warrant.
+The Business Ethics Policy is administered by McCormick's General Counsel under the oversight of the CEO and the Audit Committee, and McCormick employees complete training on the Business Ethics Policy annually.
 While McCormick does not have a Chief Compliance Officer, the General Counsel performs similar functions as head of McCormick's enterprise compliance function and reports to the CEO.
 McCormick's Business Ethics Policy is available on its Investor Relations website at ir.mccormick.com under "Governance," then "Policies and Disclosures," then "Business Ethics Policy."
-The Audit Committee has established procedures for (i) employees to submit confidential and anonymous reports of suspected illegal or unethical behavior, concerns regarding accounting or auditing matters, or violations of McCormick's Business Ethics Policy, and (ii) interested persons to submit concerns regarding accounting, internal controls over financial reporting, or auditing matters.
+The Audit Committee has established procedures for (i) employees to submit confidential and anonymous reports of suspected illegal or unethical behavior, concerns regarding questionable accounting or auditing matters, or violations of McCormick's Business Ethics Policy."
 Anonymous reports by employees may be made to a confidential "hotline" service, which may be accessed by telephone or through a dedicated website.
-Further, concerns regarding such matters may be expressed in e-mails that may be sent to the Chair of the Audit Committee or to the attention of the General Counsel.
+Further, concerns regarding such matters may be expressed in emails that may be sent to the Chair of the Audit Committee or to the attention of the General Counsel.